Зовнішній отит (гострий)

 Сховати деталі

-This image shows swelling, redness, and dried discharge resulting from otitis externa.
+This image shows swelling, erythema, and dried discharge resulting from otitis externa.

 Image courtesy of Karen McKoy, MD.

-Otomycosis is more pruritic than painful, and patients also complain of aural fullness.
+Otomycosis is more pruritic than painful, and patients also report aural fullness.
 Otomycosis caused by A. niger usually manifests with grayish black or yellow dots (fungal conidiophores) surrounded by a cottonlike material (fungal hyphae).
-Infection caused by C. albicans does not show any visible fungi but usually contains a thickened, creamy white exudate, which can be accompanied by spores that have a velvety appearance.
+In patients with infection caused by C. albicans, fungi are not visible, but usually, there is a thickened, creamy white exudate, which can be accompanied by spores that have a velvety appearance.

 Отомікоз